yasulin/yasulin.github.io/README.md

 # yasulin.github.io
-This is my ersonal site.
+This is my personal site.
 I'm surprised you found me!